JennyZhang0810/JennyZhang0810/README.md

 [![Labeler](https://img.shields.io/badge/Labeler-Project%20Page-167c80?style=flat-square)](https://jennyzhang0810.github.io/UAIV-Labeler/)
 [![Foundry](https://img.shields.io/badge/Foundry-Project%20Page-b87918?style=flat-square)](https://jennyzhang0810.github.io/UAIV-Foundry/)

-My current low-altitude data work is organized as a three-part ecosystem.
+My current low-altitude data work is organized as a data-centric stack.
 The goal is not only to publish a dataset or an annotation tool, but to make the whole data lifecycle reproducible:

 ```text
 Data collection -> Data annotation -> QA and release -> Benchmark evaluation -> Data iteration